 Φ

 Mind is not a thing.
 Mind is a between.

 It is not located in either pole.
-It is the relation between them — the medium through which the dimensionless source becomes the extended world.
+It is the relation between them; the medium through which the dimensionless source becomes the extended world.

-Aperture / Soul
+Center / Soul

+Φ